devsecopsbiz/cookbook/README.md

    ![](img/azuredevops_tab.png)

 1. Select the Organization

    ![](img/kanban_selectorg.png)

    ![](img/kanban_selectorg2.png)

-   {% include note.html content= " The Kanban board and Dashboard integration has the following limitations:
+   The Kanban board and Dashboard integration has the following limitations:

     1. Only works for Azure DevOps Services (Team Foundation Server is not supported)